© Crown copyright 2022

 Tooth decay is the most common oral disease affecting children and young people in England, yet it is largely preventable.

-Although oral health is improving in England, the oral health survey of 5 year olds in 2017 showed that just under a quarter have tooth decay (PHE National Dental Epidemiology Programme for England, 2017).
+Although oral health is improving in England, the oral health survey of 5 year olds in 2019 showed that just under a quarter have tooth decay (see the National Dental Epidemiology Programme for England, 2019).
 Each child with tooth decay will have on average 3 to 4 teeth affected.
-For those children at risk, tooth decay starts early.
-The first survey of 3 year olds in 2014 found that 12% had visible tooth decay, with on average 3 teeth affected.
+For those children at risk, it can happen early in life.
+The oral health survey of 3 year olds in 2020 found that 11% had visible tooth decay, with on average 3 teeth affected.

 While 77% of 5 year old children in England are now free of obvious tooth decay, significant regional inequalities remain – with children from the most deprived areas having more than twice the level of decay, than those from the least deprived.